pegasystems/pega-helm-charts/charts/pega/README.md

 ### Environment variables

-While Pega supports a variety of configuration options for cluster wide and application settings, in some cases you may want to pass a specific environment variable into your deployment on a tier-by-tier basis.
-This can be accomplished by specifying a custom `env` block for your tier as shown in the example below.
+Pega supports a variety of configuration options for cluster-wide and application settings.
+In cases when you want to pass a specific environment variable into your deployment on a tier-by-tier basis, you specify a custom `env` block for your tier as shown in the example below.

 ```yaml
 tier: